gitmathub/dasilva-surfcamp-11ty/src/pages/en/surroundings/tennis.md

 ## Tennis in Praia da Areia Branca

-Nicht immer nur im Neo schwitzen?
-Stimmt, geht natürlich auch auf dem Tennisplatz in Praia da Areia Branca.
-Locker-flockig servieren und im Einzel oder Doppel mit den Skills in der Sonne glänzen!
+Don’t always sweat in the neo?
+That’s right, of course, you can also sweat on the tennis court in Praia da Areia Branca.
+Play a single or double, cool and casually or like the pros!
 Huah!
 Uff!
 Yeah!

 Web: [www.pedrosmash.pt](https://www.pedrosmash.pt)